hyperledger/fabric/integration/README.rst

 Caveats, Gotchas, and Good-To-Knows
 -----------------------------------
 * The tests in this repository only exercise components that originate in the Fabric repository.
-* Currently, docker is only used in the ginkgo tests when using chaincode, kafka, zookeeper, or couchdb images.
+* Currently, docker is only used in the ginkgo tests when using chaincode or couchdb images.

 Getting Started